MarcoCrepaldi-iit/mOISC-dRISC/README.md

 ```
 ./autogen examples/sine_wave -mkfull
 ```
 It will generate a full featured processor in a subfolder `quartusrtl.out.full`.
-In this case the OISC mode assembly is dummy.
+In this case the OISC mode assembly is dummy but it is required for code generation.

 ### Note on commands syntax and other options

 The mOISC toolchain is based on `m.py`, `mc.py` and `mautogen.py`, that are called in the scripts `compile`, `compile-cisc`, `simulate` and `autogen`.
 All these programs refer to the subfolder `\lib` and all its files.
+Other compilation and simulation options are available.

 For instance, run the command `python3 m.py -help` to print the options of `m.py`.
 The same applies for `mc.py` and `mautogen.py`.